bensanmorris/opencv_for_graphics_programmers/README.md

 - (On Ubuntu) gtk `sudo apt-get install libgtk2.0-dev`

 # Lesson 1 - Building OpenCV
-I've provided a minimal CMake list to build OpenCV and a small test application that will activate your laptop's camera and start grabbing video frames.
+I've provided a minimal CMakeLists.txt file to build OpenCV and a small test application that will activate your laptop's camera and start grabbing video frames.

 ```
 git clone https://github.com/bensanmorris/opencv_for_graphics_programmers.git